wp-plugins/bepro-listings/readme.txt

 * It is strongly recommended that beginners keep the "Ajax on" option selected.
 Look under the "Search/listings" tab.
 This simplifies the use of widgets and shortcodes, since you won't have to worry about url forwarding.

-* Use shortcodes and/or widgets for user interaction.
+* Use shortcodes for user interaction.
 Create a wordpress page, name it "listings" and place this shortcode in the content area [bl_all_in_one]

+* (optional) Use widgets for user interaction.
+Add the search filter widget to your sidebars.
+Go to "Appearance->widgets" and add the search filter to your sidebar.

+* (optional) If interested in having user submit listings to your website, create another page an call it "submit a listing".
+In the content of that page, place the following shortcode [create_listing_form]

-* Install any needed add-ons.
+* (optional) Install any needed add-ons.
 Visit our website to view addon options which expand functionality

-* Consider creating a template file for the Listing Detail Pages.
+* (optional) Consider creating a template file for the Listing Detail Pages.
 This requires php knowledge and documentation is available on our website

 == Frequently Asked Questions ==